sk-zk/lookaround-map/README.md

 * Custom blue line layer which displays the full extent of the coverage at all zoom levels
 * See the exact positions of panoramas at z >= 16
 * Color or filter the coverage layers by type or date
-* View metadata Apple Maps doesn't show you: ID; elevation; full capture date and time
+* View metadata Apple Maps doesn't show you: panorama ID, elevation, full capture date and time
 * Save a screenshot of the viewport
 * Open the current view in Apple Maps or Google Street View